Get insider access

 All Reviews

-Our above recommendations are what we think are currently the best smoothie makers for most people.
+Our above recommendations are what we think are currently the best smoothie blenders for most people.
 We factor in the price (a cheaper blender wins over a pricier one if the difference isn't worth it), feedback from our visitors, and availability (no blenders that are difficult to find or almost out of stock everywhere).

 If you want to choose for yourself, here is the list of all our smoothie blender reviews.
 Be careful not to get too caught up in the details.
 While no blender is perfect, most blenders are great enough to please almost everyone, and the differences are often not noticeable unless you look for them.